dwyl/app/MVP.md

 Some initial questions **to be answered by the MVP** also surfaced whilst putting together the UI:
 * How does the user edit the timer description?
 Tap to edit?
   * How does the user edit a _past_ timer description?
-Especially if tapping a past timer restart it...
+Especially if tapping a past timer restart it.
+* If the description wraps over more than one line, do we show the whole description or do we cut it off and add '...' at the end
 * Should _past_ timers shown on main page show the total time spent on that activity for a period (today or the current week for example) or just the last time the timer was used?
 * Should just today's timers be shown on the main page of the app?
 Or Today + Yesterday?
 Or the full week?
 * Should clicking on a _past_ timer on the main page [restart it](https://github.com/ideaq/time/issues/30#issuecomment-75047797)?